stacks-network/docs/_develop/zero_to_dapp_4.md

 App.co accepts applications from all decentralized protocols such as Ethereum, Blockstack, and many others.
 When you add an app, it is not automatically eligible for application mining, you must submit it using an another procedure.
-You can also submit an application for app mining but not add it to App.co.
+You can also submit an application for App Mining but not add it to App.co.

 In this section, you add your Animal Kingdom to the **Blockstack Sample Application** category on App.co.
 Adding your Animal Kingdom app to this